 - Socialising / entertainment

 As well as your usual budget, you will need to factor in costs specific to the academic year.
 For some students, this runs primarily from September to May, but for many, the academic year extends over twelve months due to placements, research, or other academic activities.
 You can download our UCD Budget Tool to help with this.
-The (opens in a new window)My Budget tool on the MABS (Money Advice & Budgeting Service) website is also useful for creating a budget plan, particularly for independent students or mature students whose financial situations may be a bit more complex.
+The (opens in a new window)My Budget tool on the MABS (Money Advice & Budgeting Service) website is also useful for creating a budget plan, particularly for independent students or mature students whose financial situations may be more complex.

 The following steps may help you to start thinking about and planning your budget: